Kabobo apalis

 The Kabobo apalis (Apalis kaboboensis) is a species of bird in the family Cisticolidae.
-It is endemic to the Itombwe Mountains in eastern Democratic Republic of the Congo.
+It is endemic to the Kabobo Massif in eastern Democratic Republic of the Congo.
 Its natural habitat is tropical moist montane forests.

 Originally described as a distinct species, it was later treated as a subspecies of the chestnut-throated apalis.
 It is now again treated as a separate species.